scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--managing_snap.md

 ----
 ## Remove Snap from host
-This will completely remove `snapd` including all installed active/inactive snaps from your system
+This will completely remove Snap including all installed enabled/disabled snaps and all revisions from your system
 ```
 sudo apt remove snapd
 ```